dudeofawesome/HackBrea/README.md

 ## Specific help
 ### A new logo
 Neither Josh or Louis are artists, and as such, the current logo is really just a placeholder.
 A new logo would be a great help!
+### Sponsorship contacts
+We believe that HackBrea is a great venue for sponsorship because of the range of experience that will be in attendance.
+Sponsors will have the opportunity to teach hackers who are just starting to learn about programming, using their products as a learning platform, potentially making customers for life.